281clo/microsoft-movie-analysis/README.md

 ![graph7](./images/NotebookHeader.png)
-# Microsoft Movie Optimization Unit
+# Microsoft Movie Analysis

 **Authors**: Doug Mill, Carlos McCrum, Seung Lee

 ## Overview

+What Better Way To Launch Microsoft's New Movie Other Than An Original Blockbuster Series?!

 Task: Inform Microsoft on how they can premier their first movie successfully.
 We investigated past movies to see what made the most money and how we can replicate them.
 We broke down those movies into these categories: What genres are selling, how much money are they spending, and when is the right time to release our movie?

-A one-paragraph overview of the project, including the business problem, data, methods, results and recommendations.

 ![graph8](./images/director_shot.jpeg)